 Faster | Chart | Table | Photo |

-Remarkable response time at its max refresh rate of 144Hz.
+This monitor has a remarkable response time at its max refresh rate of 144Hz.
 Motion looks very smooth and there's hardly any motion blur.
-The recommended overdrive setting is 'Fast'.
-There's some overshoot in the darker transitions, and if that bothers you, the 'Normal' setting is slightly slower but there's no overshoot.
+The recommended overdrive setting is 'Normal' because it has a faster total response time and less overshoot than 'Fast'.

 Overdrive Setting | Response Time Chart | Response Time Tables | Motion Blur Photo |